kevinmichaelchen/cedar-learning/README.md

 We can perform authorization checks with the Cedar CLI by pointing it at our data and policies, and letting it evaluate an authorization decision for a given principal (user), action (read), and resource (classroom).

+### Are you familiar with the world of Harry Potter?

+We illustrate how authorization works by borrowing examples from Harry Potter.

+Check out the [**docs**](./docs) folder for details.

 ### Who can view Hogwarts classrooms?

 The answer is as you'd expect: